Jing-Long/python-notes/README.md

 python-notes
-This folder is used for priliminary python learning~
+This folder is used for preliminary python learning~